dvernooy/dvernooy.github.io/_embedded/03-bobb.md

 ![]({{ site.url }}/assets/images/projects/bobb/unoptimized-PID.png)
 *This thing takes forever to settle, bouncing around.
 We can do better*

-For those really into the details, I also tried to model the thing pretty closely by limiting the angle that the beam can turn based on the geometery, and modeled it all as a digital PID, with the following control law:
+For those really into the details, I also tried to model the actual system pretty closely by limiting the angle that the beam can turn (it can only go +/- about 7 degrees).
+I also modeled it all as a *digital* PID, with the following control law:

 $$
 \begin{align*}